A

 hoqueton see hauqueton

-templers and wired up to resemble horns which a veil curtains the back
+with wide templers to resemble horns which a veil curtains the

-hose medieval onwards tight covering for the legs, often woolen,
+hose A tight covering for the legs, often woolen.
+Usually

-gown worn by men and women, either shaped or cut on a single slanting
+outer gown worn by men and women, either shaped or cut on a

 houve see howve